opencv-java/opencv-java-tutorials/docs/source/07 - Image Segmentation.rst

     average = average / hsvImg.size().height / hsvImg.size().width;

 If the background is uniform and fills most of the frame, its value should be close to mean just calculated.
-Then we can use the mean as the threshold to separate the background from the foreground, depending on the invert chackbox we need to perform a back(fore)ground removal:
+Then we can use the mean as the threshold to separate the background from the foreground, depending on the invert checkbox we need to perform a back(fore)ground removal:

 .. code-block:: java